zul-ashraf/solidus/guides/source/developers/events/overview.html.md

 happens in the system.
 If the `event_name` argument is not specified, the event name and the method name should match.

-These subscribers modules are loaded with the rest of your application but you need to manually subscribe to them.
+These subscriber modules are loaded with the rest of your application, you don't need to manually subscribe them when:

-For example, you could subscribe to them programmatically with something like:
+* you put them in the directory (or any subdirectory of) `app/subscribers`
+* their filename ends with `_subscriber.rb`

+On the other hand, if you need to resort to manual subscription because you did not follow the naming convetion explained above, you can use an initializer in order to subscribe your subscribers, for example with something similar to:

 ```ruby
 if defined?(SmsLibrary)